Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Experiments

-\paragraph{Scalability Assessment} The computational efficiency analysis confirms that ASD maintains practical performance characteristics across realistic problem sizes.
+The computational efficiency analysis confirms that OSD maintains practical performance characteristics across realistic problem sizes.
 With execution times under one minute for N=300 geographic units and memory requirements below 500MB, the methodology is well-suited for real-world implementation in large-scale geographic experiments.
 The sub-quadratic computational complexity ensures that performance remains manageable even as problem sizes increase beyond our evaluation range.